Expert A-level Chemistry Tutoring

 7. How do I overcome procrastination when studying Chemistry?

-8. How can I retain all the reactions and reagents in Organic Chemistry?
+8. How can I remember all the reactions and reagents in Organic Chemistry?

 I don't offer lessons on alternate weeks - an hour a week is sensible